Belodri/Orbital-Mini-Sandbox/Front_End_Alpha.md

 - IEEE 754 floating point issues during casting are handled via a configurable `epsilon` value.

 `ObjectField`
-- Constructed from a schema of string keys to `ITypeField` implementation instances.
+- Constructed from a schema of string keys to `IValidationField` implementation instances.
 - Relies on recursive calls to schema fields for casting and validation.
 - Fails fast on any mismatch, returing the first encountered `ValidationFailure`.
 - Validation is strict, any extra or missing keys fail validation.